 This identity theft scam is still running the same way as it has been in the past…if you don’t know, then please read this paragraph thoroughly.
 Ask yourself this question: what key piece of the identity theft scam is actually real?

-1) Your social security number and/or tax badge (if you live in New York City or Hawaii).
+- Your social security number and/or tax badge (if you live in New York City or Hawaii).
 Let me ask another question, how does a hotel barista or waitress get your social scoring if they do not work for that establishment?
-Who needs to know where you are after 9 pm when dining at 3 star Michelin restaurant ?
+Who needs to know where you are after 9 pm when dining at a 3-star Michelin restaurant?

-3) Your birth certificate (not traceable).
+- Your birth certificate (not traceable).
 If they wanted to track your movements, why bother coming up with different names?
 It’s better if they use my whole name at all times!
-That way I can easily wipe the scammer out…done deal ’cause nobody has that last name on their identity files anywhere across the world anyways.’
+That way I can easily wipe the scammer out…done deal because nobody has that last name on their identity files anywhere across the world anyways.’

 In order to answer this, we need to understand some key things related to scams like: What is a scam?